Roborock Saros 20

 Bottom Line

-Choose the Roborock Saros 20 for powerful suction, low-clearance cleaning, and strong automation.
-Skip it if you need flawless mopping or want the best value over a discounted previous-generation flagship.
+Choose the Roborock Saros 20 for powerful suction, low-clearance cleaning, smart automation, and mixed-floor homes.
+Skip it if you need flawless mopping, the lowest price, or proven obstacle avoidance in cluttered rooms.

 Best for